Engineered Wood Fiber Calculator

 About Engineered Wood Fiber

-As the wood fibers settle, they begin to form a “knitted layer.”
-This compacted surface becomes smooth enough that wheelchairs, walkers, and strollers can be rolled over it with ease.
-Not only is engineered wood fiber ADA compliant, but it also meets all ASTM International safety requirements.
-EWF does require regular maintenance.
+Engineered wood fiber requires regular maintenance.
 As time goes by, the surface may become uneven or decompose causing a decrease in depth.
-In order to fix this and maintain proper safety standards, the surface should be regularly raked and measured for depth.
+In order to maintain proper safety standards, the surface should be regularly raked and measured for depth.
 If the depth of wood fiber becomes too low to meet the fall height standard, more wood fiber must be added.

-Tip: installing a drainage system or installing the wood fibers over a layer of gravel, separated by a layer of fabric, is a great way to ensure proper drainage and avoid freezing and puddling.
+Tip: Installing a drainage system or installing the wood fibers over a layer of gravel, separated by a layer of fabric, is a great way to ensure proper drainage and avoid freezing and puddling.

 Try Our Surface Selector Tool